NectarProtocol/documentation/README.md

 *Pre-authorized Nodes*
 The validator network consists of HIPAA-compliant DSPs which are contractually obligated to handle data in accordance with security rules as stipulated by federal regulations.
 These DSPs are legal entities that have executed BAA agreements on chain, allowing us to associate specific blockchain accounts to these legal entities.
 To facilitate our privacy-preserving compliant network, modifications need to be made that prevent unauthorized nodes fulfilling the role of a DSPs.
 Network traffic between DSPs and from the Nectar client will only be permitted between approved entities.

 *Governance*
 The Nectar network relies on authorized DSPs requiring on-chain governance to maintain the network.
 Modifications to the Nectar client and on-chain contracts are required to facilitate this governance.
-See the governance related portions of these documents for more details behind the structure proposed.
+The governance structure and details are not specified in this document, but the goal is to start out centralized and move towards decentrality over time.